patrbng/Sirius-Cloud/QuickStart Scaffolding/ARM Templates/Windows VM/readme.md

 # VPN Gateway

-* This is a base Windows VM ARM Template that deploys a Windows VM and its required resources only
+* This is a base Windows VM ARM Template that deploys a Server 2016 Windows VM and its required resources only
 * This template can be used by itself or as part of a larger deployment

 ## Resources Provisioned In This Template